JetBrains/ring-ui/README.md

 1. Install Yeoman and Ring UI generator: `npm install -g yo @jetbrains/generator-ring-ui`
 2. Go to the root directory of your project (create one if necessary) and run `yo @jetbrains/ring-ui`.
 After you enter the name of the project all the necessary npm dependencies will be installed.
-3. You project is ready to be developed.
+3. Your project is ready to be developed.
 The following commands are available:
    - `npm start` to run a local development server
    - `npm test` to launch karma tests
    - `npm run lint` to lint your code